NicoletFEAR/Tutorials/Programming101.md

 	- WPI>Manage Vendor Deps>Install new libraries (online)
 	- Paste in this url to install the library: https://www.revrobotics.com/content/sw/max/sdk/REVRobotics.json

-3. Set up and use a motor
+3. Set up and use a motor(Copy and Paste the following code into Robot.init)

 Robot.init
 ```java